Extending RLVR to Open-Ended Tasks via Verifiable Multiple-Choice Reformulation: Introduction

 \section{Introduction}

 Reinforcement Learning with Verifiable Rewards (RLVR) has recently emerged as a powerful paradigm for enhancing the reasoning capabilities of Large Language Models (LLMs) \cite{DBLP:journals/corr/abs-2412-16720,DBLP:journals/corr/abs-2501-12948,DBLP:journals/corr/abs-2503-24290,DBLP:journals/corr/abs-2501-12599,DBLP:journals/corr/abs-2410-15115,DBLP:journals/corr/abs-2411-15124,DBLP:journals/corr/abs-2504-20571}.
-By leveraging domain-specific verifiers to provide precise reward signals, RLVR has achieved remarkable success in STEM domains such as mathematics and programming, where ground-truth solutions are well-defined and readily verifiable \cite{DBLP:journals/corr/abs-2505-21493,DBLP:journals/corr/abs-2506-18254}.
-These advances not only demonstrate the effectiveness of scaling test-time computation for complex reasoning \cite{DBLP:journals/corr/abs-2504-20571}, but also highlight RLVR as a promising direction for advancing general artificial intelligence \cite{DBLP:journals/corr/abs-2506-18254}.

-In sharp contrast to these advances in STEM domains, progress on open-ended tasks has been far more limited.
-While reasoning abilities acquired in STEM domains have been shown to transfer to tasks such as instruction following and yield measurable gains \cite{DBLP:journals/corr/abs-2501-12948,DBLP:journals/corr/abs-2507-00432}, existing studies \cite{DBLP:journals/corr/abs-2507-00432,DBLP:journals/corr/abs-2507-23751} still classify these tasks as ``non-reasoning'' scenarios and have not directly explored the role of reasoning within open-ended settings.
-As a result, the potential benefits of reasoning in open-ended tasks remain underexplored.
-This contrast highlights a critical gap in existing research and motivates a central question: \textit{how to strengthen reasoning in open-ended tasks where explicit ground-truth solutions are unavailable?}
+In RLVR, a Large Language Model (LLM) serves as a policy agent, generating a Chain of Thought (CoT) as a structured sequence of actions while receiving real-time feedback on answer correctness from deterministic verifiers.
+This paradigm not only shows the potential of scaling test-time computation for tackling complex problems \cite{DBLP:journals/corr/abs-2504-20571}, but also holds the promise of endowing LLMs with the ability to learn from experience through free exploration, potentially leading to general artificial intelligence \cite{DBLP:journals/corr/abs-2506-18254}.